US research and innovation performance

 If you have any questions or would like to know more about Scopus or SciVal, please contact Elsevier.

-"Elsevier is pleased to share this dashboard of information on the U.S. research and innovation landscape.
+"Elsevier is pleased to share this dashboard of information on the US research and innovation landscape.
 Research and development activities are not just about scientific knowledge-building or advancement – they are central to economic development, competitiveness, and security.
-Investments by the United States across a wide range of disciplines and domains for many decades have enabled the U.S. to emerge as a leader in many critical and emerging technology fields.
+Investments by the United States across a wide range of disciplines and domains for many decades have enabled the US to emerge as a leader in many critical and emerging technology fields.

-These data demonstrate the critical roles of U.S. industry and academia in these emerging fields and the positive effect of industry-academic collaboration.
+These data demonstrate the critical roles of US industry and academia in these emerging fields and the positive effect of industry-academic collaboration.
 The impact of this research extends across the Nation, in every state, and helps to shape both future innovations and global policy."

 Glossary